One Consequence For Defaulting On A Student Loan Is Loan Acceleration. What Does This Mean?

 Loan acceleration can be a smart financial strategy for borrowers who want to save money and become debt-free sooner.
 By taking proactive steps to pay off their loans faster, borrowers can reduce their financial burden and achieve their financial goals more quickly.

-See also What About Student Loan Forgiveness?
+See also When Is Student Loan Forgiveness?

 Defaulting on a student loan can have serious consequences for borrowers.
 One of the main consequences is a negative impact on credit score.
 When a borrower defaults on a loan, it is reported to credit bureaus, which can lower their credit score.
 This can make it difficult for borrowers to obtain future loans, such as a mortgage or car loan, or even to rent an apartment.
 A low credit score can also result in higher interest rates on any future loans that the borrower is able to obtain.